The Engineering ToolBox Web Google

-Boiler efficiency - combustion gross and net calorific value
+Combustion gross and net calorific value.

-Boiler Efficiency may be indicated by
+Boiler efficiency may be indicated by

 Boiler Efficiency is in general indicated by either Thermal Efficiency or Fuel to Fluid Efficiency depending the context.